 PI – Dr. Benjamin M. Auerbach

-This laboratory, located at 320-321 South Stadium Hall, is designed to allow morphological researchers to capture metric data from skeletal remains using portable, precise equipment.
+This laboratory, located at 427D Strong Hall, is designed to allow morphological researchers to capture metric data from skeletal remains using portable, precise equipment.
 Skeletal remains from the extensive departmental collections are available for non-destructive data collection.
-These collections include archaeologically-derived human and animal remains and skeletons from the William M. Bass Donated Collection.
-In addition, the department’s unique skeletal collection of pedigreed small primates (tamarins) is curated in the OVAL.
+These collections include human skeletons from the William M. Bass Donated Collection.
+In addition, the department’s unique skeletal collection of pedigreed small primates (tamarins & marmosets) is curated in the OVAL.

 Equipment housed in the laboratory includes:

 Both Dr. Auerbach and Anthropology Department graduate students have ongoing projects utilitzing the resources of the OVAL.
 Read more about Dr. Auerbach’s ongoing research on the Research Page.
 Students use the laboratory for training, for small projects, and in conducting pilot studies as part of their masters and doctoral research.

 - G2X Immersion, Inc. microscribe

 - Aribex Nomad portable X-ray emitter and digital sensor for use with bone

 - computer workstations for use in data acquisition and analysis, including two high-end graphics computers